awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 ## Using /etc/fstab to mount automatically<a name="mount-fs-auto-mount-update-fstab"></a>

 To automatically remount your Amazon EFS file system directory when the Amazon EC2 instance reboots, use the file `/etc/fstab`\.
 The `/etc/fstab` file contains information about file systems\.
 The command `mount -a`, which runs during instance startup, mounts the file systems listed in `/etc/fstab`\.
-This procedure uses the EFS mount helper to mount the file system and needs to be installed on the EC2 instance\.
+This procedure uses the EFS mount helper to mount the file system which needs to be installed on the EC2 instance\.

+**Note**
+Amazon EFS file systems do not support automatic mounting using `/etc/fstab` on Amazon EC2 Mac instances running macOS Big Sur\.

 The mount helper is part of the `amazon-efs-utils` set of tools, which is available for installation on Amazon Linux and Amazon Linux 2 Amazon Machine Images \(AMIs\)\.
-For more information about installing `amazon-efs-utils` on an Amazon Linux or Amazon Linux 2 AMI, see [Installing the amazon\-efs\-utils Package on Amazon Linux](installing-amazon-efs-utils.md)\.
+For more information about installing `amazon-efs-utils` on an Amazon Linux or Amazon Linux 2 AMI, see [Manually installing the Amazon EFS client](installing-amazon-efs-utils.md)\.
 If you are using another Linux distribution, such as Red Hat Enterprise Linux \(RHEL\), manually build and install `amazon-efs-utils`\.
-For more information, see [Installing the amazon\-efs\-utils package on other Linux distributions](installing-other-distro.md)\.
+For more information, see [Installing the Amazon EFS client on other Linux distributions](installing-amazon-efs-utils.md#installing-other-distro)\.

 **Note**
 Before you can update the `/etc/fstab` file of your EC2 instance, make sure that you already created your Amazon EFS file system\.
-For more information, see [Step 1: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md) in the Amazon EFS Getting Started exercise\.
+For more information, see [Step 1: Create your Amazon EFS file system](gs-step-two-create-efs-resources.md) in the Amazon EFS Getting Started exercise\.

 **To update the /etc/fstab file on your EC2 instance**